galaxyproject/planemo/docs/commands/test.rst

                                       likely indicate a problem but in some cases may not prevent a workflow from successfully executing.
+      --shed_install / --no_shed_install
+                                      By default Planemo will attempt to install repositories needed for workflow testing.
+This
+                                      may not be appropriate for production servers and so this can disabled by calling planemo with --no_shed_install.
       --galaxy_url TEXT               Remote Galaxy URL to use with external Galaxy engine.
       --galaxy_admin_key TEXT         Admin key to use with external Galaxy engine.